-We each have a duty to protect the assets of the Company that have been entrusted to us and ensure their efficient use.
+Everyone has a duty to protect the assets of the Company.
 Theft, carelessness, and waste have a direct impact on our profitability.
-All of us must take measures to prevent damage, theft or misuse of Company property.
-When you leave us, all the Company's property that has been entrusted to you must be returned to the Company.
+We must all take measures to prevent damage, theft, or misuse of Company property.
+When you leave the Company, all property entrusted to you must be returned.
 Except as specifically authorized, our assets, including our credit, time, equipment, materials, resources, vehicles, and proprietary information, must be used for Company business purposes only.
-Some of you may be given the privilege of using a Company vehicle for personal use.
+Some may be given the privilege of using a Company vehicle for personal use.
 For limitations and other information related to your use of Company vehicles for personal purposes, please see our Personal Use of Company Vehicles Policy.